 Petitioner alleges that a personal relationship between Chief Deputy District Attorney Giancarlo Pesci and District Court Judge Michelle Leavitt may have substantially affected his trial and sentencing.
-PWHC at 5.
+Pet. at 5.
 However, there is no suggestion of any such relationship between Chief Deputy District Attorney Giancarlo Pesci and District Court Judge Michelle Leavitt beyond Petitioner's unsupported assertion thereof.
-Accordingly, this claim is a bare and naked assertion that is denied.
+Accordingly, this claim is a bare and naked assertion suitable only for summary denial.